Chiku91/ylims-dashboard/README.md

   6. Live Demo

-   Here is the live Deployment link of the project:
+   Here is the live Deployment link of the project(netlify link):

    https://internship-assignment-project.netlify.app/